shrinerb/shrine/doc/plugins/parallelize.md

 # Parallelize

-The `parallelize` plugin parallelizes uploads and deletes of multiple versions using threads.
+The [`parallelize`][parallelize] plugin parallelizes uploads and deletes of multiple versions using threads.

 ```rb
 plugin :parallelize